Sukhoi Su-57: Entry into service

-Russian invasion of Ukraine
+Use in Ukraine

-In May 2022, Russian sources claimed that Su-57 fighters were used two or three weeks after the start of the Russian invasion of Ukraine, striking targets with missiles outside of the zone of activity of Ukrainian air defenses, just like other Russian aircraft that are also restricted mainly to Russian airspace.
+In May 2022, Russian sources claimed that Su-57 fighters were used two or three weeks after the start of the 2022 Russian invasion of Ukraine, striking targets with missiles outside of the zone of activity of Ukrainian air defenses, just like other Russian aircraft that are also restricted mainly to Russian airspace.

 In June 2022, RIA Novosti reported four Su-57s working in a network were used in SEAD role over Ukraine to identify and destroy Ukrainian air defense systems.
 The source also noted that its low radar visibility was demonstrated in combat.

 On 19 October 2022, Russian army general Sergey Surovikin, then commander of all Russian Armed Forces in Ukraine, claimed that the Su-57 has been used both in air-to-air and air-to-ground role during the war in Ukraine and that it has scored kills in both roles.
 Subsequently, some Russian sources claimed the Su-57 shot down a Ukrainian Su-27 fighter and a Su-24 strike fighter with long-range R-37 missiles.
 However, while some Su-57s are based in Lipetsk and Akhtubinsk air bases for development and trials, no hard evidence for claims of combat has surfaced.
-Commercial satellite imagery from late December 2022 shows five Su-57s deployed at Akhtubinsk air base, some 500 km from Ukraine.

 On 18 February 2024, a Su-57 escorted by a pair of Su-35 fighters launched a missile strike against Ukrainian targets using a stealthy Kh-69 cruise missile.
 The aircraft operated above the Luhansk Oblast.

 In May 2024, Ukrainian sources reported that Russia intensified the use of Su-57 fighters to strike targets in Ukraine.
-Air strikes were reportedly carried out from the airspace of Kursk, Bryansk and occupied Luhansk oblasts, utilizing the latest Kh-69 cruise missiles.
+Air strikes were reportedly carried out from the airspace of Kursk, Bryansk and occupied Luhansk oblasts, using the latest Kh-69 cruise missiles.

 On 9 June 2024, the Ukrainian Main Directorate of Intelligence claimed to have damaged or destroyed two Russian Su-57 fighter jets, using drones during a strike on the Akhtubinsk air base in Astrakhan Oblast.
 Several Telegram channels affiliated with the Russian military confirmed the attack and that at least one Su-57 was damaged by shrapnel, while also criticizing the lack of protective hangars for the aircraft.
 Further information about the strike was added by the Russian Telegram channel Fighterbomber, added that the state of the aircraft is currently being examined which would determine whether or not it can be repaired.
 Maxar Technologies satellite imagery showed a crater next to a Su-57 at Akhtubinsk.

-On 5 October 2024, a Su-57 used an air-to-air missile to deliberately shoot down an out of control, Russian Sukhoi S-70 Okhotnik-B drone over Ukraine about 10 miles behind Ukrainian lines.
+On 5 October 2024, a Su-57 used an air-to-air missile to deliberately shoot down an out of control Russian Sukhoi S-70 Okhotnik-B drone over Ukraine about 10 miles behind Ukrainian lines.

 According to The National Interest in November 2024, Russia was reluctant to send the Su-57 into combat, but may find a need to as Russian jet losses continue to mount faster than they can be replaced.

+In May 2026, the Su-57 returned to combat, conducting at least ten cruise missile launches in operations over Kursk Oblast, the Sea of Azov, and Crimea.